“If you build it, they’ll come.”

 There’s a lesson here.

-Not only do you have to do marketing, but you also have to do it right, and be consistent.
-Else, you’re better off doing zero startup marketing, because it would be a waste of time.
+Not only do you have to do marketing, but you also have to do it right and be consistent.
+Otherwise, you’re better off doing zero startup marketing because it would be a waste of time.

 Also, as Elco advised, you need a solid marketing plan before, during, and after your product launch.